 Leaving Atlanta behind, you'll drive to Nashville, the home of country music and the world-famous Grand Ole Opry.
 This weekly country-music stage concert has played host to the likes of Hank Williams, Johnny Cash and, more recently, Dolly Parton and Garth Brooks.
 With two days to explore, you'll have ample time to take in the sights, including the Jack Daniels Distillery and the Country Music Hall of Fame to a host of downtown honky tonk bars.

-Stay: Hilton Garden Inn Nashville Vanderbilt (Standard) Union Station Hotel (Superior)
+Stay: Hilton Garden Inn Nashville Vanderbilt (Standard) or Hutton Hotel (Superior)

 Days 5-7: Memphis